cliftondavies/RecyCool/README.md

 # RecyCool

-> Freecycling is a worldwide sharing movement that reduces waste, saves precious resources and eases the burden on landfills while enabling members to benefit from the strength of a larger community.
+> Freecycling is a worldwide sharing movement that reduces waste, saves precious resources and eases the burden on landfills while enabling members to benefit from the strength of a caring community.
 RecyCool is a web app with the same mission.
 It builds on top of the Trash Nothing API - a popular online freecycle community.

 ![screenshot](recycool.png)